dcadata/va-resource/README.md

 ## Notes

-* `bio_` fields come from the Legislators page Overview section ([example here](https://www.vpap.org/legislators/289576-wendy-gooditis/)), so they are available only for candidates who were/are Legislators, i.e. those who previously served or are currently serving.
-Candidates who ran and lost do not have `bio_` fields.
-  * However, some fields can be parsed (manually for now) out of the `bio_text` field.
+* `bio_` fields come from the Legislators page Overview section ([example here](https://www.vpap.org/legislators/289576-wendy-gooditis/)), so generally they're only available for candidates who were/are legislators.
+Candidates who ran and lost do not have `bio_` fields. `bio_` fields are also often missing for candidates who did serve as legislators.
+However, some fields can be parsed (manually for now) out of the `bio_text` field.

 ***